-T-Mobile CEO Philipp Humm resigns, COO Jim Alling to take over on an interim basisAlex Wagner - Senior News Editor
+T-Mobile CEO Philipp Humm resigns, COO Jim Alling to take over on an interim basisAlex Wagner - Editorial Director of News and Content

 And the big news just doesn't stop coming.
 T-Mobile has announced that CEO Philipp Humm has resigned, explaining that he plans to pursue a career outside of Deutsche Telekom, which owns T-Mobile USA, so that he can reunite with his family in Europe.
 T-Mobile COO Jim Alling will take over as the company's interim CEO while a search for a permanent replacement is conducted.

 Philipp Humm has served as T-Mobile USA's CEO for nearly two years, having transitioned to the position in late 2010.
 It's not yet clear who might succeed him as CEO of T-Mobile USA, but a memo from Deutsche Telekom CEO René Obermann leaked to TmoNews says that the search for a new chief executive is already underway and is "progressing well," with Obermann already having spoken to several "promising candidates."
 The memo also claims that Humm will be joining a competitor of Deutsche Telekom's, so it'll be interesting to see where he ends up and who Obermann selects as T-Mobile USA's new CEO.
 Stay tuned!